Do You Suffer From Constipation? Make These 5 Changes at Breakfast

-To prevent constipation, you need a diet rich in fiber and you need to start the day with foods that help stimulate intestinal movement.
+To prevent constipation, you need a diet rich in fiber and to start the day with foods that help stimulate intestinal movement.

 1. Olive oil and lemon

-- Every morning take half a teaspoon (between 5 and 7 g) of virgin olive oil with half a teaspoon (5 ml) of lemon juice.
+- Every morning take half a teaspoon of virgin olive oil with half a teaspoon of lemon juice.

 2. Oatmeal or whole wheat bread

-- The best option is the most natural.
-Oatmeal or rye bread are two great ways to watch your health and avoid constipation.
+The best option is to choose the most natural.
+Oatmeal or rye bread are great ways to watch your health and avoid constipation.

 3. Aloe vera for constipation

-Kefir is worth including in your breakfast beyond just our tips to help with constipation.
+Kefir is worth including in your breakfast.
 It’s easy to digest, and most importantly, it won’t make you feel bad if you’re lactose intolerant.

-- If you combine a little kefir with fresh fruit, what you get a is a great breakfast option to help prevent constipation.
+If you combine a little kefir with fresh fruit, what you get is a great breakfast option to help prevent constipation.